 TIP: If you want to use a wood lantern outside, be sure to add a coat of sealer to the piece after the paint has dried.
 This will protect the finish.

-You can use a wood lantern for home decor, or for a wedding or party.
-Make a few of these in varying heights and use them as a centerpiece!
+You can use a wood lantern for home decor, or for a wedding centerpiece or party.
+Make a few of these in varying heights and use them as a table centerpiece!
 You can cluster them together for a holiday tablescape too.
 Really, these are such versatile pieces.

 Let me show you how to build your own wood lantern